guerratron/minIniFS/README.md

 > This work is based on the "minIni4Arduino" library [minIni4Arduino](https://github.com/lipoyang/minIni4Arduino)

 >  All of this is also derived from the great compuphase library of [minIni](https://github.com/compuphase/minIni)

+# Use

+It is used following similar instructions to those of the "minIni4Arduino" library, for more detailed information read the original README1.md

 --------------------------------------------------------
 # MODIFICATIONS TO THE ORIGINAL "minIni4Arduino" LIBRARY